 This is a full year VET subject which will give students a TAFE certificate.
-Students will be working towards their Certificate II in Outdoor Recreation, by completing 6 core and 5 elective units.
+Students will be working towards their Certificate II in Outdoor Recreation, by completing a range of core and elective units.

 The Outdoor Recreation program offers students the opportunity to gain both theoretical knowledge and practical skills, while allowing them opportunity to demonstrate competency in a range of areas to prepare them for various outdoor recreation environments.